 Employment Outlook and Salary Information

-The BLS states that nuclear medicine technologists make a mean annual wage of $73,360 as of May 2015.
-The BLS also states that from 2014-2024, the job outlook for this career is expected to grow 2%, which is slower than the average for all other occupations.
+The BLS states that nuclear medicine technologists make a mean annual wage of $80,240 as of May 2019.
+The BLS also states that from 2018-2028, the job outlook for this career is expected to grow 7%, which is faster than the average for all other occupations.

 The American Registry of Radiologic Technologists (ARRT) and the Nuclear Medicine Technology Certification Board (NMTCB) offer certification for nuclear medicine technologists.
 Although eligibility requirements for the two organizations differ, both require nuclear medicine technologists to have completed certain education requirements and pass a certifying exam.